 - Apply a splint or sling to the injured joint in the position in which you found it.
 Do not move the joint.
 Also immobilize the area above and below the injured area.

 - Check blood circulation around the injury by pressing firmly on the skin in the affected area.
 It should turn white, then regain color within a couple of seconds after you stop pressing on it.
-To reduce the risk of developing infection, do not do this step if the skin is broken.
+To reduce the risk for developing infection, do not do this step if the skin is broken.

 - Apply ice packs to ease pain and swelling, but do not put ice directly on the skin.
 Wrap the ice in a clean cloth.